Ashot I of Armenia: King of Armenia

 Ashot travelled to Gugark to stop another rebellion, fighting alongside his son and heir, Smbat I. He died in 890.
 Contemporary historian Hovhannes Draskhanakerttsi gives an account of his death:

 Since he died on the road, in an inn at a rocky place called K'arsparn, they carried away his body in a coffin and brought it to the town (awan) of Bagaran, the royal residence, where they covered the coffin with robes and veils interwoven and adorned with gold; and carefully selected detachments of military forces clad in arms and ornaments stood guard.
 The great katholikos, accompanied by the rest of the clerics of the church, also came forth and solemnly chanted psalms and raised the voice of [their] praise.
 His three sons, the senior [gaherec'] princes of the royal house and other friends followed the coffin, and thus they arrived at the cemetery....Then, building a tomb [suitable] for royalty, they buried him in the cemetery of his ancestors.

+Ashot I, who had reigned for 5 to 7 years, was in fact at the head of the country with essentially the powers of a monarch for a full 36 years, doing for his people everything that was truly possible under the given conditions.
+Indeed, through his governance, this king managed to reach a state where the leaders of both regional superpowers laying claim to Armenia not only did not oppose the royal ambitions of this Armenian ruler, but sent him crowns themselves.
+No less important was the fact that Ashot I succeeded in unifying the fragmented Christian region shaped by developed feudal social relations, while simultaneously centralizing and directing toward his interests the long-diverged branches of his own dynasty.
+Finally, as an achievement of this king, it can be recorded that through his domestic policy, he placed the internal life of the country on solid foundations, giving final shape to the state-legal and administrative system of the kingdom.

+Ashot displayed great military-political and diplomatic enterprise, strengthening the state.
+His residence was the fortress of Bagaran.His suzerainty was also recognized by the Georgian and Caucasian Albanian princes and the Arab emirates of Armenia.
+The Byzantine Emperor Constantine Porphyrogenitus wrote that Ashot "ruled over all the countries of the East".

+Ashot also carried out a series of reforms, restoring and modifying the court system that had existed during the time of the Arsacids.
+He granted lands to lesser nobles, binding them even closer to the royal court.